Grand Canyon National Park

 Encompassing over 1.2 million acres, Glen Canyon National Recreation Area offers unparalleled opportunities for water-based & backcountry recreation.
 The recreation area stretches for hundreds of miles from Lees Ferry in Arizona to the Orange Cliffs of southern Utah, encompassing scenic vistas, geologic wonders, and a vast panorama of human history.

 A powerful and inspiring landscape, Grand Canyon overwhelms our senses through its immense size.
 Unique combinations of geologic color and erosional forms decorate a canyon that is 277 river miles (446km) long, up to 18 miles (29km) wide, and a mile (1.6km) deep.
+The North Rim of the park is closed for the winter and will reopen on May 15, 2014.

 The "Monument" is located on the Gila River Indian Reservation and is under tribal ownership.
 The Gila River Indian Community has decided not to open the extremely sensitive area to the public.
 There is no park brochure, passport stamp, picture stamp or other free literature available.